 - The student already knows how to swim (in a pool, at least) comfortably at least 400 meters continuously.

 - This student is seriously interested in developing better technique (versus ‘just swimming’)

-- This student already has some positive exposure to TI.
+- This student already has some positive exposure to technical development.

-- The student wants to learn TI as much or more than his/her parent wants them to.
+- The student wants to learn as much or more than his/her parent wants them to.

 Contact us to discuss your child’s interests and needs and see how this event could serve your family.

 Please contact us to discuss your family’s needs for room and board, transfer, and extra activities.
 We will calculate a package price for you based on that.